aimeos/aimeos-docs/src/manual/services.md

 ## Stripe

 The [Stripe](https://stripe.com) payment gateway is available via the **Stripe** payment service provider since 2015.07.
 It supports credit card payments and authorization before capture.
+If you use composer, add this to your composer.json and run *composer update*:

 ```
 composer req "omnipay/stripe"